 Neurotransmitters are brain chemicals that support and govern development.
-Many neurotransmitters are needed to create the environment needed for optimal language, social and cognitive development.

-Serotonin is a key brain chemical that is been identified in the physiological abnormalities in ASD.
-Serotonin is made from tryptophan with the help of co-factors including vitamin C, folate, iron, calcium, magnesium and B6.
+Serotonin is a key brain chemical that is been identified in the physiological abnormalities in ASD. and is made from tryptophan with the help of co-factors including vitamin C, folate, iron, calcium, magnesium and B6.
 Tryptophan is an amino acid, which is a building block that makes up protein protein.
 Children with developmental disorders often show amino acid deficiency including tryptophan.
 They also have an inability to effectively convert B6 to its active form P5P.
 Digestive problems in autism reduce the levels of necessary components needed in the production of brain chemicals, like serotonin and eighty to ninety percent of serotonin resides in the gut cells where it helps to regulate intestinal movements (see constipation and picky eating for more information).
-Abnormal levels of serotonin have been found in autism and serotonin receptors in different areas of the brain may explain some autistic behaviours and delays.
+Abnormal levels of serotonin have in autism and serotonin receptors in different areas of the brain may explain some autistic behaviours and delays.

 Serotonin is responsible for regulating:

 Dopamine governs brain function. and dopamine receptors have abnormal form in children with developmental delays.
 The methylation cycle provides the primary fuel for dopamine receptors in the brain.
 Children with autism and ADHD often have dysregulation in their dopamine system.
 Low dopamine levels impair attention and focus.
 High dopamine levels cause the mind to race and increase sensory perception which causes an overload on the brain’s ability to process.
 The amino acid tyrosine makes dopamine with the help of iron, vitamin C, folate, vitamin B6 and tetrahydrobiopterin (which requires dihydrafolate from green leafy vegetables).